jimdigriz/mt5311/README.md

        opkg install snmpd lua lua-posix

-   **N.B.** consider yourselves lucky, I normally would have written this SNMP extension in Perl, but as this is likely to be useful to the OpenWRT community I have purposely targeted easy to meet and low disk space usage dependencies (including supporting Lua 5.1)
+   **N.B.** consider yourselves lucky, I normally would have written this all in Perl, but as this is likely to be useful to the OpenWRT community I have purposely targeted easy to meet and low disk space usage dependencies (including supporting Lua 5.1)

 Now run: